automagica/automagica/README.md

 | abs(x) | Calculates the absolute value of an integer or float |
 | sqrt(x) | The square root of x for x > 0 |

+## Known issues
+- Run after boot might not work for Linux/OSX systems.
+This will be fixed soon®.

 ## Credits
 Under the hood, Automagica is built on some of the greatest open source libraries.
 Within Automagica, the following libraries are currently included: